kianenigma/polkadot-basic-notification/README.md

 1. which accounts you want to monitor.
 2. which chains you want to monitor.
+3. which methods you want to monitor.
-3. which reporters you want to use.
+4. which reporters you want to use.

 A documented examples is as follows: